-The host system can read the current contents of the data buffer of the device by issuing this command.
-Upon receipt of this command, the device sets the BSY bit of Status register and sets up for a read operation.
-Then the device sets the DRQ bit of Status register, clears the BSY bit, and generates an interrupt.
-After that, the host system can read up to 512 bytes of data from the buffer.
+This command performs the calibration.
+Upon receipt of this command, the device sets BSY bit of the Status register and performs a calibration.
+When the device completes the calibration, the device updates the Status register, clears the BSY bit, and generates an interrupt.